People from aviation: Maria Valeria Tofan - cabin crew

 The flight attendant job involves a lot of physical and mental energy.
 It is more than a job, it is a lifestyle.
 I know it seems simple and trendy, but it's not.

 The responsibilities are divided into categories: Safety, Security, Medical and Customer Relations.
 At the basic level, we need to know the specific systems of the type of aircraft we operate, the company procedures and the destination procedures.

 Then how to provide medical assistance under various conditions (including birth or death), how to deliver a 5 star service and respond to the specific needs of each passenger.
 In addition to the preparation and delivery of products.

 Our knowledge in the field is tested and refreshed every year.
 Before each flight, we repeat the procedures and must answer a question related to safety, security, medical or the type of aircraft operated at that time.

 The team is made up of 16 up to 26 people, working in different degrees and functions, coming from different countries and cultures.

-It's a wonderful thing, but it can be a challenge at times.
-I think this teaches us to be flexible and understanding, to "read" people and form superficial, yet functional, connections almost instantly.
+It's a wonderful thing, but it can also be a challenge sometimes.
+I think this teaches us to be flexible and understanding, to "read" people and to form superficial but functional connections almost instantly.